What Holistic Vets Teach About Cat's Health

 as stand-alone and in conjunction with allopathic therapies in the following

-T-factors only) CANCER: Canine lipomas, Canine/feline hepatic tumors,
+cases with excellent results.
+CANCER: Canine lipomas, Canine/feline hepatic tumors,

-Equine squamous cell carcinoma, Equine melanomas; Feline leukemia, oral
+equine squamous cell carcinoma, Equine melanomas; Feline leukemia, oral

 tumors.
 VIRAL/BACTERIAL: Upper and lower respiratory infections, Canine/feline